NCORE 2022 Student Scholars Program

 This program choice is available to all student scholars.
 The student scholars organizing the NCORE Student Caucus will work with members of the NCORE National Advisory Council's Student Participation and Leadership Committtee to schedule, plan, and facilitate one (1) or two (2) student caucus meeting(s) onsite at the conference and submit a report to the NCORE conference with notes and recommendations presented at the onsite meeting.

-Applications will be reviewed by a panel of educational professionals—20 scholarship recipients will be selected.
+Applications will be reviewed by a panel of education professionals—20 scholarship recipients will be selected.
 Please review the content in the sections below to prepare your application:

 Applicant details and contact information will be requested.